dzlab/dzlab.github.io/_posts/2023-07-30-genai-lifecycle.md

 |Objective|Next-token prediction|Increase task performance|Increase task performance|Increase alignment with human preferences|Increase inference performance|
 |Expertise|High|Low|Medium|Medium-High|Medium|

+It is important to remember that these are just estimates.
+The actual time and effort required for a generative AI project may vary depending on a number of factors.
+However, by following the guidelines above, we can get a better idea of how long a given project will take and how much effort it will require.

 ## That's all folks
 In this article we went throught the generative AI project lifecycle to build a good intuition about the important decisions to make, the potential difficulties that could be encountered, and the infrastructure needed to develop and deploy a Genrative AI application.
+We also saw how we can estimate to a certain degree the time and effort required to complete a generative AI project.

 I hope you enjoyed this article, feel free to leave a comment or reach out on twitter [@bachiirc](https://twitter.com/bachiirc).